Njalila: Description

-Behind the snout, the roof of the skull is slightly concave and the rims of the orbits are noticeably raised above it.
+The rims of the orbits above the eyes are raised above a concave roof the skull, with a characteristically elevated prefrontal bone in top front corner.
 The orbits themselves are proportionately large and rounded, and face laterally out to the sides.
-The temporal fenestra, a hole in the skull behind the eye socket for jaw muscle attachment, is also very large.
-Subsequently, the bony arches surrounding and separating these openings (e.g. the suborbital arch, postorbital bar) are proportionately slender and thin.
-The parietal foramen ("third eye" opening) on top of the skull is large and surrounded by a raised boss of bone, and is positioned at the very back of the skull right above the occiput.
-The occiput itself (the back face of the skull) is tall and roughly rectangular in shape, slightly concave and only gently sloping.
+The temporal fenestra behind the orbit is also proportionately large and quadrangular.
+Subsequently, the bony arches surrounding and separating these openings (e.g. the suborbital arch below the eye, postorbital bar behind it, and zygomatic arch) are proportionately slender and thin, unlike the thickened and pachyostotic arches of some gorgonopsians (e.g. rubidgeines).
+The parietal foramen ("third eye" opening) on top of the skull is large and surrounded by a raised boss of bone.
+It is positioned at the very back of the skull right above the occiput, the rear face of the skull.
+The occiput itself is tall and roughly rectangular in shape, slightly concave and only gently sloping.